 Outer Camp water levels rose in 2003 for the first time in 5 years; however, water levels declined in all but one site during 2004 and at all sites in 2005.
 This trend reversed itself in 2006 with water levels rising at all four locations, followed by increases in three of the four sites in 2007; however, the magnitude of the rise was much less than that seen in 2006.
 Water levels declined at three of the four Outer Camp sites for 2008 at levels similar to or greater than the 2007 increases.
-Water-levels increased at three of the four sites in 2009, with increases varying between 0.60 ft and 1.09 ft.
-Table 4.1.1 contains yearly water-level change data, while figure 4-2 shows these changes graphically.
+Water levels increased at three of the four sites in 2009 and all four in 2010, with increases varying between 2.37 ft and 4.72 ft Table 4.1.1 contains yearly water-level change data, while figure 4-2 shows these changes graphically.

 Figure 4-3 shows water levels for the Orphan Boy Mine and the Montana Tech well, along with monthly precipitation amounts.
 Water levels in the Montana Tech well showed a similar response to precipitation events from 2001 through 2004, rising in the spring and declining throughout the winter.
 However, the 2005 water-level rise was less than the previous two years although precipitation amounts were higher.
 The 2006 water-level response was similar in the spring, with water levels beginning to rise in April; however, a corresponding decline in the fall did not occur.
-Instead water levels continued to rise into the late fall-early winter before leveling off, rising again in the spring and summer of 2007, before leveling off once more during the late fall-early winter.
-Water-levels in 2008 and 2009 showed more of a seasonal trend, with seasonal peaks less than those of 2007.
-Water level changes in 2009 varied from a decline of 0.27 ft in the Orphan Boy Mine to an increase of 0.99 ft in the MT Tech well.
+Instead, water levels continued to rise into the late fall-early winter before leveling off, rising again in the spring and summer of 2007, before leveling off once more during the late fall-early winter.
+Water levels in 2008 and 2009 showed more of a seasonal trend, with seasonal peaks less than those of 2007.
+Water levels continued their seasonal downward trend through the first-half of 2010, followed by a continuous rise through the remainder of the year.
+Water-level changes in 2010 varied from a rise of 2.37 ft in the Marget Ann Mine to an increase of 4.72 ft in the MT Tech well.